What You Need to Know About Motorboat Operator

 - Outboard Motorboat Operator

-In the United States, there were 3,600 jobs for Motorboat Operator in 2016.
+There were about 3,600 jobs for Motorboat Operator in 2016 (in the United States).
 New jobs are being produced at a rate of 8.3% which is above the national average.
 The Bureau of Labor Statistics predicts 300 new jobs for Motorboat Operator by 2026.
-The BLS estimates 400 yearly job openings in this field.
+There will be an estimated 400 positions for Motorboat Operator per year.

 The states with the most job growth for Motorboat Operator are Texas, Florida, and Washington.
 Watch out if you plan on working in Rhode Island, North Carolina, or Minnesota.
 These states have the worst job growth for this type of profession.